evgenidimitrov01/SoftUniExam/Appium_Testing/ReadMe.txt

-In Helpers.cs file replace the path to app in appPath variable.
+In Helpers.cs file replace the path to "contactbook-androidclient.apk" app in appPath variable.